Best prepaid SIM cards for tourists visiting Australia

 If you'd rather go day-to-day, Optus's Flex plans include a $1 per day subscription plan or $7 per 7 days, each offering 1GB data per day and unlimited Australian talk in text.
 On the downside, there are no international call inclusions.

-How we choose the best prepaid SIM cards for travellers visiting Australia
+How we choose the best prepaid SIM cards for tourists and travellers visiting Australia

 Every tourist's needs are going to be different, however, here's a quick rundown of what we consider the most important plan features.